 This is what I did.

 I waited for silence, stopping if anyone talked.

-I tried joking about their behavior, mimicking it sometimes back at them.
+I tried joking about their behavior, mimicking it, badly.

 I rewarded and praised kids more often, noting good behavior.